adrianmarino/thesis-paper/README.md

-# UBA - Maestria en Explotación de Datos y Descubrimiento de Conocimiento - Thesis - Sistemas de Recomendación Colaborativos e Híbridos
+# UBA - Maestria en Explotación de Datos y Descubrimiento de Conocimiento - Thesis - Sistemas de Recomendación Colaborativos

-Este trabajo busca realizar una comparativa de distintos enfoques de recomendación basados en filtros colaborativos e híbridos (Es decir, una combinación de filtros colaborativos y basados en contenido), explicando ventajas y desventajas de cada enfoque, su arquitectura y funcionamiento para cada modelo propuesto.
+This study aims to compare different approaches to recommendation based on collaborative and hybrid filtering (i.e., a combination of collaborative and content-based filters), explaining the advantages and disadvantages of each approach, as well as their architecture and operation for each proposed model.

 ## Documents